redhat-plumbers-in-action/differential-shellcheck/README.md

 * example: [.diff-shellcheck-scripts.txt](.github/.diff-shellcheck-scripts.txt)

 *Note: Every path should be absolute and placed on separate lines.
 Avoid spaces in list since they are counted as comment.*

+## Limitations

+* Currently `differential-shellcheck` action could be run only on Pull-Requests